 - Choose 1-2 “Big Bets” per quarter.

-- and don’t take on any “Money Pits”
+- Don’t take on any “Money Pits”

 Teams should set three to five key results per objective.
 If you see an OKR that is an important objective followed by three money pit key results, you should step in and discuss the outcomes with your employees so that resources aren’t squandered on low impact items.